Having radiotherapy

 The physicist helps the radiotherapy doctor decide:

-They also make sure the radiotherapy equipment is accurate and safe.
+The physicist also makes sure the radiotherapy equipment is accurate and safe.

-Both these specialists are very aware of the precautions necessary for someone who has a pacemaker.
-They will plan your radiotherapy to limit the amount of radiation your pacemaker is exposed to during your treatment.
+They are both aware of the safety measures needed for someone with a pacemaker.
+They plan your radiotherapy to limit the amount of radiation your pacemaker is exposed to.

 Our general organisations page gives details of people who can provide information and support.